How to Recover Deleted Files From a Flash Drive

 Data loss can occur for many reasons.
 Here are some of the most common ones.

 The ease at which flash drives can be shared among multiple users or computers makes them susceptible to infection with malware or viruses.
-To minimize this risk, keep your system’s antivirus software updated and restrict the use of your drive to verifiable virus-free machines.
+To minimize this risk, keep your system’s antivirus software updated and restrict the use of your flash drive to verifiable virus-free machines.

 One of the most common causes of deleted data is human error.
-This problem is exacerbated by sharing a false drive with friends or colleagues.
+This problem is exacerbated by sharing a false USB drive with friends or colleagues.
 Someone might be trying to copy an image and end up with an accidentally deleted file.

 Frequently Asked Questions